Arcosanti: An Urban Laboratory

 Still, those hoping to enter some kind of time warp utopia, with tie-dyed flower children weaving plant holders out of macram, will be disappointed.
 There are no group marriages, no glassy-eyed acolytes.
 You'd be more likely to find a drum circle in the arts district of your nearest big city than out in Arcosanti.

-This "prototype arcology" is the vision of Paolo Soleri, an artist/thinker who sees it as an alternative to urban sprawl (Arcology, a word invented by Soleri, means architecture + ecology, and he's designed hundreds of them.).
+This "prototype arcology" is the vision of Paolo Soleri (1919-2013), an artist/thinker who saw it as an alternative to urban sprawl (Arcology, a word invented by Soleri, means architecture + ecology, and he designed hundreds of them).
 The completed Arcosanti is intended to house and partly sustain 5,000 people on a mere 25 acres of land -- a more efficient place than, say, Phoenix, the nearest city, which sprawls over 469 square miles.
 Phoenix, however, exists right now, while Arcosanti currently has a population of less than 100.

 Tours begin and end in the visitor center/bell shop, where one can see an exhibit of how Arcosanti's master plan has changed, many times, over the years.
 (Its current incarnation is named Arcosanti 5000.)
 All of the Arcosantis look alien and spiky, like the bleached exoskeletons of dead sand worms, at least in miniature.
 Another display asks, "Where are we going to get 19 additional Planet Earths?" and asserts that "The American Dream embodied in the single family house" is "a planetary-human catastrophe."
 Places like Arcosanti, on the other hand, replace "consumption-gratification unlimited" with "an intense social, convivial, cultural, esthetic, productive, sane life."